About NEON Data

 Exploring and Downloading NEON data products video

 With over 180 data products and 81 field sites, exploring NEON data may feel a bit overwhelming.
 Fortunately, the NEON Data Portal organizes these data into an intuitive framework that makes it easy to search for and download the data that you need.
-To learn how to navigate the NEON Data Portal and download data products watch this video walkthrough of the Data Portal led by NEON Scientist Megan Jones.
+To learn how to navigate the NEON Data Portal and download data products watch this video walkthrough of the Data Portal led by NEON Scientist Donal O'Leary.

 Access NEON Data Visual Guide